(Updated May 25, 2026) Saga IT

 What Changed: The Mirth Connect Licensing Shift

 Mirth Connect was open source for over fifteen years.
-Since its creation by WebReach (later acquired by Mirthcorp, then by NextGen Healthcare), the integration engine was available under the Mozilla Public License (MPL) 2.0.
+Created by WebReach Inc. in 2006 — which renamed itself Mirth Corporation in 2009, was acquired by Quality Systems Inc. in 2013, and rebranded as NextGen Healthcare in 2019 — the integration engine was available under the Mozilla Public License (MPL): MPL 1.1 for the early 1.x and 2.x releases, MPL 2.0 from version 3.0 onward.
 This meant anyone could download, deploy, modify, and redistribute Mirth Connect at no cost.
 The open-source model fueled massive adoption: by some estimates, Mirth Connect powered integrations at over 1,600 healthcare organizations worldwide.

 The key changes: